 For Windows users, it should be as simple as dragging the .iso file into your favorite DVD-burning software (note that you'll want to use the "Burn image" option) and clicking the Burn button!

-However, If you don't already have image-burning software (such as from Roxio or Nero) download and install the free program ImgBurn (click here to download it from CNET).
-Then follow the guide to burn the image file to a disc.
+However, If you don't already have image-burning software (such as from Roxio or Nero) download and install the free program ImgBurn (click here to download it from the ImgBurn website).

 Mac OSX users: you can easily use Disk Utility (Finder > Applications > Utilities > Disk Utility) to burn your image.
 After launching Disk Utility, go to File > Open Disk Image and browse to your downloaded .iso file.
 (Of course, you can always use Toast or your favorite DVD-burning application.)